Homeless women in the United States: Feminization of Poverty

 A homeless mother and her child; The U.S.

 A homeless woman in Washington, D.C.

 When the UN declared the world "Homeless Crisis" in the mid-1980s, it set the stage for the politicized "feminization of poverty" discourse that had developed from initial research efforts on female poverty and homelessness.
 In the United States, during this time, the Reagan administration instituted various policies that affected the welfare of women.
 "Reaganomics" was a term used to describe the policy reforms of Reagan, encompassing sharp cuts in social welfare programs, deregulation, tax cuts, and reduction of government spending.
 This led to what became known as the feminization of poverty, which drew attention to gender disparities in poverty rates, where more women find themselves in impoverished conditions compared to men.
 This trend emanates from a host of gender disparities and socioeconomic hardships women bear disproportionately.
 Cuts were made to programs such as Aid to Families with Dependent Children (AFDC), the food stamp program, medicare, and housing aid subsidies.

 Additionally, cuts to services like daycare, abortion, and family planning, which were essential for many women's economic autonomy, further exacerbated the challenges faced by marginalized communities, leading to a higher number of women falling into poverty.
 The policies for women in the workplace also changed in this period, as there was deregulation of agencies like the Equal Opportunities Commission and the Administration of Occupational Health and Safety.
 Reagan cut funding to these agencies, leaving many women vulnerable in their places of work to discrimination, harassment, and unsafe working conditions.
 Initial liberal discourse on the feminization of poverty interpreted women's poverty to be the result of male irresponsibility.
-Feminists also proposed the idea that the gender-based wage gap was contributing to this dilemma of women's poverty in the United States and argued that women should be seen as equal to men in relation to their ability to succeed when supported with the proper resources.
+Feminists proposed the idea that the gender-based wage gap was contributing to this dilemma of women's poverty in the United States and argued that women should be seen as equal to men in relation to their ability to succeed when supported with the proper resources.
 This idea increased in popularity through the 1980s and 1990s in the US where households headed by single mothers were increasingly more at risk for experiencing poverty and homelessness.